 On Friday evening, corps members and alumni gathered across eight welcome receptions on Mass Ave: 1990-2012 Corps, 2013-2017 Corps, New to Indy and Other Corps Cohorts, School Leaders, The Collective (members of color), PRISM (LGBTQ+ members), Wabash Alumni, and Teachers.

 Our opening session was emceed by Ronak Shah (Indy '12) and featured stories from our 10 years in Indianapolis as well as community-building activities to elevate shared and new connections.
-Read transcripts of speeches from former executive directors Jason Kloth, Pat O'Donnell, and Rebecca Thompson Boyle.
+Read transcripts of speeches and watch videos from former executive directors Jason Kloth, Pat O'Donnell, and Rebecca Thompson Boyle.

 Excerpts from Amar's opening session remarks: